scottmconway/expertvoice-scripts/README.md

 If run without the `--cheat-sheet` argument, the script will use brute force to enumerate possible answers to questions.
 If a cheat sheet is provided, correct answers will be attempted first, before falling back to brute force if the provided answer was incorrect/invalid.

-The `--save-cheat-sheet` argument will save the _entire_ cheat sheet - what was discovered during exeuction as well as the cheat sheet provided by the `--cheat-sheet` argument, if applicable - to a local JSON file.
+The `--save-cheat-sheet` argument will save the _entire_ cheat sheet - what was discovered during execution as well as the cheat sheet provided by the `--cheat-sheet` argument, if applicable - to a local JSON file.

 The paths to `--cheat-sheet` and `--save-cheat-sheet` cannot be the same, as to view the cheat sheet in a read-only context.